shakes76/PatternAnalysis-2024/recognition/vit_47415056/README.md

 **Name:** Swastik Lohchab

 **Description:**
 This project focuses on classifying Alzheimer’s Disease from MRI scans using Vision Transformers (ViT).
 The approach leverages ViT’s ability to capture spatial correlations across different regions of the brain, aiming to identify key areas associated with Alzheimer’s Disease.
-This project was conducted as part of the COMP3710 course at the University of Queensland and achieved a test accuracy of 68.20%.
+This project was conducted as part of the COMP3710 course at the University of Queensland and achieved a training accuracy of 67.78%, validation accuracy of 69.66% and test accuracy of 68.20%.

 ## Table of Contents